zuri-training/medlocator-be-pjt-28/docs/drugs/get_drugs_store.md

 # Create Drug

-This is used by Everyone to get an array of existing Drugs.
+This is used by the Store Owner to get an array of existing Drugs.

 **URL** : `/api/v1/drug/`

 **Method** : `GET`

-**Auth required** : NO
+**Auth required** : YES

 **Data constraints**